Simple Imputation Rules for Prediction with Missing Data: Contrasting Theoretical Guarantees with Empirical Performance: Introduction

 \section{Introduction}

-Real-world datasets usually combine information from multiple sources, with different measurement units, data encoding, or structure, leading to a myriad of inconsistencies.
-In particular, they often come with some partially observed features.
-In contrast, {\blue most} supervised learning {\blue models require that} a fixed set of input features is available for every data point.
-Though helpful to develop new methods, this assumption has become increasingly divorced from the modern data reality.

-{\blue The problem of missing data is not new in statistics and has been a topic of study for several decades \citep[see, for instance,][]{little2019statistical}.
-For inference purposes, the key assumption is that data entries are missing \emph{at random} (MAR) -- i.e., the fact that a feature is missing and its (unobserved) value are independent, conditional on the observed features.
-Under the MAR assumption, a valid inference methodology, for example, is to \emph{impute-then-estimate}, i.e., impute the missing values as accurately as possible, estimate the parameter of interest on the imputed dataset, and obtain valid confidence intervals by accounting for potential imputation errors \citep[e.g., via multiple imputations as in][]{rubin2004multiple}.
-However, most inference guarantees become invalid as soon as the data is \emph{not} missing at random (NMAR), and, without any further assumptions about the data, the MAR assumption cannot be tested nor refuted from the data \citep[see][for some additional assumptions amenable to statistical testing]{little1988test,jaeger2006testing}. }
+Real-world datasets are plagued with missing values.
+For inference purposes, the key assumption is that data entries are missing \emph{at random} (MAR)---i.e., the fact that a feature is missing and its (unobserved) value are independent, conditional on the observed features \citep{rubin1976inference}.
+Under the MAR assumption, valid inference can be performed by using tailored EM algorithms that can handle missing values \citep[e.g.,][]{dempster1977maximum,ibrahim2005missing,jiang2020logistic}.
+Alternatively, one can impute the missing values, estimate the parameter of interest on the imputed dataset, and obtain valid confidence intervals by accounting for imputation errors \citep[e.g., via multiple imputations as in][]{rubin2004multiple}.
+However, without any further assumptions about the data, the MAR assumption cannot be tested nor refuted from the data \citep[see][for some additional assumptions amenable to statistical testing]{little1988test,jaeger2006testing}.
+In addition, most inference guarantees become invalid as soon as the data is \emph{not} missing at random (NMAR).

-{\blue However, prediction is a different task from inference \citep{shmueli2010explain} and, as we argue in this paper, requires a different treatment for missing data.
-The current state-of-practice for prediction with missing data mimics the gold standard for inference, namely uses an \emph{impute-then-regress} approach in which one first imputes missing values, and then trains a model on the imputed dataset.
+Prediction, however, is a different task from inference \citep{shmueli2010explain} that requires a different treatment for missing data.
+Besides tree-based methods that can natively handle missing values (see \citet[section 6]{Josse2019a} and references therein), prediction with missing data is usually performed following a similar approach as the one for inference, namely an \emph{impute-then-regress} approach in which one first imputes missing values, and then trains a model on the imputed dataset.
 Accordingly, the MAR assumption, which is required for the imputation step to be unbiased, is often perceived as a requirement for {impute-then-regress} approaches.
-For prediction, however, MAR is not required.
-Indeed, we will show that some impute-then-regress methods can be `optimal' even when the data is NMAR and we also establish conditions in Section \ref{ssec:consistency.discussion} under which the predictive accuracy benefits from data NMAR. }

-{\blue Such observations motivate this paper's goal to re-evaluate the state of practice for prediction tasks in the presence of missing data.}